DellieKate/travelApp-project-back-end/README.md

 # Technologies Used

 ## Software and Packages
-1. **MongoDB**, a NoSQL database, allows flexible schema design for varying travel data.
-Scalable and widely used in web applications.
+1. **MongoDB**, a NoSQL document-based database that allows flexible schema design for varying travel-related data.
+Scalable and widely used in web applications like Uber and ebay.
-2. **Express.js** provides a lightweight backend framewrok optimized for REST APIs.
-It is an industry standard in Node.js apps.
+2. **Express.js** provides a lightweight backend framework optimized for REST APIs.
+It is an industry standard in Node.js apps, supported by a massive open-source community.
-3. **Node.js** ensures high-performance, event-driven backend execution.
-Industry standard for Javascript backend.
+3. **Node.js** ensures high-performance, event-driven backend execution ideal for real-time web applications.
+Industry standard for Javascript backend and used by Netflix and Paypal.
-4. **Mongoose**, a ODM (Object Data Modeling) for MongoDB, simplifies data modeling and validation.
+4. **Mongoose**, an ODM (Object Data Modeling) library for MongoDB, simplifies data modeling and validation.
+Commonly used in production-grade Node.js applications.
 5. **bcrypt** handles secure password storage with industry standard hashing algorithms.
 6. **CORS** enables controlled access to the API from various client applications.
-7. **Helmet** protects against common web vulnerabilites bby setting appropriate security headers.
+7. **Helmet** protects against common web vulnerabilites by setting appropriate security headers.
-8. **jsonwebtoken** manages token based authentication, improving scalability.
+8. **jsonwebtoken** manages token based authentication for secure and scalable user sessions.
 9. **jest** provides testing framework for comprehensive unit and integration testing.
+Most popular testing framework.
 10. **supertest** facilitates HTTP assertion testing to verify API endpoints.
+Commonly paired with Jest.

 ## Hardware Requirements
 - Minimum: 4GB RAM, dual-core CPU, 10GB free disk space
-- Recommended: 8GB+ RAM, quad-core CPU, SSD storage for faster development
+- Recommended: 8GB+ RAM, quad-core CPU, SSD storage for faster build times
 - Internet connection for API calls and package installation

 ## Alternatives & Comparison
 1. **Database:** MongoDB vs PostgreSQL, MySQL
-    - MongoDb is schema-less, making it ideal for evolving travel data, while PostgreSQL is relational and  enforces strict schemas.
+    - MongoDb is schema-less, making it ideal for evolving data models, while PostgreSQL is relational and  enforces strict schemas.

 2. **Backend:** Express.js vs Koa.js
     - Express has more community support and middleware libraries.
 Koa is more minimal but requires more setup.

+3. **Language** Node.js vs Python(Flask/Django)
+    - Node.js provides a single-language environment (JavaScript), unlike Python which uses multi-language method.

+4. **Testing** Jest + Supertest vs Mocha/Chai
+    - Easier to setup with ES modules.

 ## Licensing
+1. MongoDB - server side public license (SSPL)
+2. Express.js, Node.js, Mongoose, bcrypt, CORS, Helmet, JWT, Jest, Supertest - MIT License

-All used technologies are open-source with permissive licenses (mainly MIT; MongoDB is server-side license).
+All technologies used are open-source with permissive licenses that allow reuse, modification and distribution.

 # Code Style and Conventions
 The project applies consistent code style and conventions across all files (Airbnb's Javascript Style Guide).